Sivasmilus

-Sivasmilus is a fossil genus of machairodontine (saber-toothed cat) containing only a single species, Sivasmilus copei.
-It is known from only a single specimen, a partial mandible collected from the Chinji Formation in the Lower Siwaliks in Pakistan, estimated to be from the Miocene.
-The fossil was originally described in 1915 when it was assigned to the fossil feline Sivaelurus chinjiensis, but was used as the basis of a new genus and species in 1929 by Hungarian paleontologist Miklós Kretzoi.
-Sivasmilus copei was a medium-sized, cat-like animal that weighed between 30 and 50 kg.
+Sivasmilus is a fossil genus of machairodontine (saber-toothed cat) from the Early or Middle Miocene of Pakistan.
+It contains one species, Sivasmilus copei, which is known from a single fossil, a partial lower jawbone, that was collected from the Chinji Formation in the Lower Siwaliks.
+The fossil was originally described in 1915 by British paleontologist G. E. Pilgrim, who assigned it to the prehistoric feline species Sivaelurus chinjiensis.
+It was subsequently used as the basis of a new genus and species in 1929 by Miklós Kretzoi.
+Sivasmilus copei was a medium-sized, cat-like animal that weighed between 30 and 50 kg and lived in a swampy forest environment.

 History and naming

-The holotype and only specimen assigned to Sivasmilus, a partial left mandible labelled GSI-D 151, was collected from the Chinji type locality in the Salt Range, same as the holotype specimen of Sivaelurus chinjiensis; that fact along with their similar size led paleontologist Guy Ellcock Pilgrim to provisionally assign GSI-D 151 to S. chinjiensis when he described the fossil in 1915.
+The holotype and only specimen assigned to Sivasmilus, a partial left mandible labelled GSI-D 151, was collected from the Chinji type locality in the Salt Range of the Siwaliks.
+The similarly sized holotype of Sivaelurus chinjiensis was also found at this site, which led paleontologist Guy Ellcock Pilgrim to provisionally assign GSI-D 151 to S. chinjiensis when he described the fossil in 1915.

-In 1929, paleontologist W. D. Matthew considered the holotype of Sivaelurus to be distinctly feline, but the mandible fragment GSI-D 151 to be distinctly machaerodont (saber-toothed cat) based on features of the teeth; in that same year, Hungarian paleontologist Miklós Kretzoi reached the same conclusion in a wholly separate paper and erected the new genus and species Sivasmilus copei for it.
+In 1929, American paleontologist William Diller Matthew considered the holotype of Sivaelurus to be distinctly feline, but the mandible fragment GSI-D 151 to be distinctly machaerodont (saber-toothed cat) based on features of the teeth.
+Hungarian paleontologist Miklós Kretzoi reached a similar conclusion that same year in a wholly separate paper and erected the new genus and species Sivasmilus copei for it; no etymology was given for either name.
 In his 1932 paper on Siwalik carnivorans, Pilgrim acknowledged this reassignment and agreed with its machaerodont affinities, stating that he had sought to avoid establishing an ill-defined genus when he assigned it to Sivaelurus.

-In 2018 a study noted that the mandible fragment seemed to fit the holotype of Sivaelurus (a near-complete right maxilla, or upper jaw bone) quite well.
-A review of Siwalik carnivorans in 2025 discussed the species and mentioned another mandible in the collections of the Geological Survey of Pakistan that might also belong to Sivasmilus.
+In 2018, a paper by European paleontologists including Louis de Bonis and Stéphane Peigné describing the new genus Tchadailurus reviewed numerous other felid fossils for comparison, including Pilgrim's 1915 description of GSI-D 151.
+They noted that the mandible fragment seemed to fit the holotype of Sivaelurus (a near-complete right maxilla, or upper jaw bone) quite well.
+A 2025 book by geologist John C. Barry about the Siwalik fossil record discussed S. copei and mentioned another mandible in the collections of the Geological Survey of Pakistan that might also belong to Sivasmilus.

-A 2025 study describing Siwalik carnivoran fossils discussed the taxonomic history of GSI-D 151 in some detail, then compared its mandibular flange to that of various machairodontines.
-The researchers concluded that GSI-D 151 did not represent a Pseudaelurus-grade felid and was likely a distinct taxon, but that its broken teeth precluded any classification more specific than "Smilodontini indet." (that is, indeterminate) based on the pictures and description provided by Pilgrim's 1915 paper and a 2021 study.
+A 2025 study by Indian and Pakistani paleontologists describing Siwalik carnivoran fossils discussed the taxonomic history of GSI-D 151 in detail, then compared its mandibular flange to that of various machairodontines.
+They concluded that GSI-D 151 did not represent a Pseudaelurus-grade felid and was likely a distinct taxon, but that its broken teeth precluded any classification more specific than "Smilodontini indeterminate" based on the pictures and description provided by Pilgrim's 1915 paper and a 2021 study.